thiagogvasc/CPU_Scheduler_Simulator/README.md

 # How to test

-1. Clone the repository at
+1. Clone the repository at https://github.com/thiagogvasc/CPU_Scheduler_Simulator.git
 2. Make sure Python is installed and added to the path environment variable
-3. Run 'python main.py' in the command line
+3. Run 'python main.py' on the command line

 # Tentative Architecture (Draft)